Samsung vs Vizio TV – Which Should you Buy?

 - How important is the screen resolution?
 More important than screen size?
 Not as important as being smart?

 - What is your budget for a new television?
 Unlimited?
 Limited?

 Screen definition is the measurement of how many pixels a screen has, which directly correlates to how detailed it is.
-An HDTV is 1920 x 1080 (1080p), so has 1920 pixels on the horizontal and 1080 on the vertical, which is around 2 million in total.
+An HDTV is 1920 x 1080 (1080p), so it has 1920 pixels on the horizontal and 1080 on the vertical, which is around 2 million in total.
 A 4K TV (UHD) has 3840 x 2160 pixels, 3840 on the horizontal and 2160 on the vertical, which is almost 8 million.

-Smart or not
+Smart or Not

 The majority of TVs sold are smart but not everyone who owns one uses those smart TV capabilities.

 One often-overlooked aspect of choosing a new TV is the viewing angle.
 If you’re setting up a media room and everyone will be more or less in front of the TV, then the viewing angle of the TV won’t matter much.
 If you are buying one for a family room where people will be in different positions, it becomes more of an issue.